 1. By 1 second, 33 participants fixated (335 times) on the high-contrast central area of image; again gaze appears drawn to the light, blue sky and brick building beyond plaza.

 2. By 8 seconds in, 25 of 33 viewers, or 75%, are looking away from City Hall to iconic Custom House Tower.

 3. 14 of 33 went for the truck, and its contrasty print letters;

 4. At 13.3 second, 6 of 33, or 18% of viewers, go back to look at the building, likely drawn to contrasting color, sharp edges and letters above entry.

-Many thanks to Boston’s Institute for Human-Centered Design for providing lab set-up and staff for this study. and to Justin B. Hollander of Tufts University for his initiative, collaboration and support for studies outside Boston.
+Many thanks to Boston’s Institute for Human-Centered Design for providing lab set-up and staff for this study. to iMotions for creating game-changing biometrics, and to Justin B. Hollander of Tufts University for his initiative, collaboration and support for studies outside Boston.